aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/portuguese/java/calendar-exceptions/define-weekdays/_index.md

 ```

 ### Etapa 3: Criar uma Instância de Projeto
-Instantiate a new `Project` object – this is the container for all project data, including calendars.
+`Project` is the main object that holds all project data, including tasks, resources, and calendars.

 ```java
 Project project = new Project();
 ```

 ### Etapa 4: Definir um Calendário
-Add a custom calendar to the project.
-This calendar will hold our exceptions.
+`Calendar` represents a schedule of working and non‑working times within a project.

 ```java
 Calendar cal = project.getCalendars().add("Calendar1");
 ```

 ### Etapa 5: Definir Exceção de Dias da Semana
-Create a `CalendarException` that marks a range of days (e.g., the last week of December) as non‑working.
-The example sets the exception from **24 Dec 2009** to **31 Dec 2009**, disables work for those days, and treats the exception as a daily type.
+`CalendarException` represents a period that is marked as non‑working in a calendar.

 ```java
 CalendarException except = new CalendarException();